dazuma/toys/README.md

 shared code, normal Ruby classes, and even data files for use by tools.

-Unlike most command line frameworks, Toys is *not primarily* designed to help you build and ship a custom command line binary written in Ruby.
-However, you *can* use it in that way by building with the "toys-core" API, available as a separate gem.
-You would effectively write your command line binary using the same Toys DSL that you use to write `.toys.rb` files.
+Unlike most command line frameworks, Toys is *not primarily* designed to help you build and ship a custom command line executable written in Ruby.
+However, you *can* use it in that way with the "toys-core" API, available as a separate gem.
+You would effectively write your command line executable using the same Toys DSL that you use to write `.toys.rb` files.
 For more info on using toys-core, see (its documentation)[https://www.rubydoc.info/gems/toys-core].

 ## Why Toys?